 Bottom line, find a trusted advisor; work together to develop a strategy and come up with a viable solution before it’s too late!
 An experienced and knowledgeable advisor will not only ensure that your business is compliant with reform, but will most importantly discuss a strategy to avoid any negative impact of this legislation on your business.

-Join Us: Leading global insurance brokerage HUB International is hosting complimentary compliance seminars taking place in January and February, addressing employee benefit cost saving strategies, the new IRS reporting guidelines, ACA compliance, and much more.
+Join Us: Leading global insurance brokerage HUB International is hosting complimentary compliance seminars taking place in January and February, addressing employee benefit cost saving strategies, the new IRS reporting guidelines, costly ACA compliance, and much more.
 The agenda will equip you with the detailed information you need to seize control of your health plan’s bottom line and ensure that your restaurant is bulletproof against costly ACA compliance penalties.